How does South Carolina Determine Child Support?

 Other child support obligations:

 Some parents may owe child support to a former partner.
-When a parent is paying child support to several former partners, it can lead to financial hardship.
+When a parent is paying support to several former partners, it can lead to financial hardship.
 The court may take this into consideration.
 The court wants to find a workable solution for both the parents and the child.

 How long do I have to pay child support?